 In this 30-second testimonial video for Threat Stack, more than one important figure gives a positive review.
 This helps to show how the solution benefits different roles in one company.

-Notice how the video is front-loaded with a benefit to hook prospective customers at the outset.
+Notice how this client testimonials is front-loaded with a benefit to hook prospective customers at the outset.

 Client testimonials are your main source of authentic social proof.